mondersky/cntxt-menu-web-files/README.md

 ![demo](docs/demo.gif)

-## Installation
+## Install

 1. Clone or download this repository to your local machine.

+2. Double-click to run the registry file for the file type you want to add to the context menu.
+Alternatively, you can run the _install-all.reg_ file to add all file types at once.

+## Uninstall

+1. Navigate to where you downloaded the repository.

-2. Run the registry file respective to the new file you want to add.
+2. Double-click to run the registry file for the file type you want to remove from the context menu.
+Alternatively, you can run the _uninstall-all.reg_ file to remove all file types at once.

-## How do I remove an item from the "new" section of the context menu?

-1. press windows + r

-2. run "regedit"

-3. navigate to HKEY_CLASSES_ROOT

-4. look for the extension name (ex .php) and expand it

-5. look for ShellNew and delete it